Football Stats API for Sports News & Media

 Recent form - a team's last five or ten matches, including results, goals scored, and goals conceded.
 The foundation of any pre-match preview.

-League standings - current and historical tables.
+Team performance tables - current and historical team records, form guides, and season trends.
 Display them inline or as standalone widgets.
-Updated after each matchday with no manual intervention.

 Match events - goals, assists, cards, and substitutions for every fixture.
 Populate post-match content automatically and let journalists focus on analysis instead of data entry.